Not many people know the names Jack Dempsey and Jess Willard but if you’re a business owner they’re worth knowing about.

 Make sure you have people in your corner

 Every boxer has a team in their corner spurring them on.
 These are the people that help them wipe the sweat and tears away, who reminding them of their strength and determination, who encourage them on the sidelines and route for them.

 Not every man is an island, and in order to succeed as an entrepreneur you need to surround yourself with a team that’s going to keep you focused, motivated and energized.
 You need people (whether that’s family, friends, colleagues, mentors or coaches) who believe in you.

 At Retail Capital we think small businesses are a big deal.
 That’s why we’re always in your corner.
 We’re committed to business owners who are in the ring, training, sparring, getting knocked down, rising and overcoming challenges.
-We’re here to support you with one of the biggest challenges you’ll face – funding.
+We’re here to support you with one of the biggest challenges you’ll face – business funding.
 Find out how we can help you grow your business and keep you moving forward.